zx80/flask-simple-auth/README.md

  - cleanup unused features?
  - test UUID
  - should it be an extension?
-I think not, a wrapper looks better.
+I think not, a wrapper looks better. an extension seems really to interface with something outside, whereas I'm trying to improve what Flask does out of the box wrt interacting with HTTP.
  - make Flask callable for the route?
 Nope, already used.
  - find a better decorator name for routing and all?